 Justine Carino, LMHC is a licensed mental health counselor with a private practice in White Plains, NY.
 She helps teenagers, parents, families, and couples to navigate through difficult emotions and challenging relationships.
 She uses family systems techniques and cognitive behavioral therapy to help you notice the patterns in your life that have you feeling disconnected and stuck.
 She aims to support you in making the changes you want to see in yourself to help you create more fulfilling connections with your family members, partner or social relationships.
 Visit her website.
 Instagram @_thoughtsfromthecouch_ Facebook: @carinocounseling

-You May Also Be Interested In:
+You May Also Be Interested in these Articles:

 About Suburbs 101

 Suburbs 101 is an online lifestyle guide for the New York Suburbs of Westchester County, Long Island, Fairfield County and Northern New Jersey.
-Get the inside scoop on what it’s really like to live in the New York suburbs through our weekly interviews with local suburbanites and features on Food, Fashion, Home, Travel, and Local Events.
+Get the inside scoop on what it’s really like to live in the New York suburbs through our interviews with local suburbanites and features on Food, Fashion, Home, Travel, and Local Events.
 Be sure to Follow Us on Instagram, Like Us on Facebook and subscribe to our Monthly Newsletter.